fumcs/fumcs.github.io/_posts/2023-08-17-Bike-Part-III.md

     <p>Sorry, the notebook you are looking for does not exist.</p>
 {% endif %}
 {:/nomarkdown}

+This section of the code enables the presentation of a tangible example showcasing the components of the graph snapshot.
+It plays a crucial role in comprehending the dataset's structure and ensuring the uniformity of dimensions across different features and labels within each snapshot.

 {::nomarkdown}
 {% assign jupyter_path = "assets/jupyter/rental_bike/part_III/exp-divvybikes.ipynb"| relative_url %}